 After selecting “observation” you get the fun of diving in and building the audiences that you want to observe, learning where your current traffic falls into.
-There are several main options to choose from – search, ideas, browse.
+There are several main options to choose from, including search, ideas, and browse.
 The browse tab is normally my go-to.
 Browse allows you to choose how you want to find your audience.
 For example:

 Shameless Plug – If you’re confused, we’re here to help.